nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 concentric, canonical subsets of C2M2 which are benchmarked at increasing levels of model complexity and detail, wherein each successive modeling level is a value-added superset of all of the metadata encompassed by the previous (less complex) level.
-We expect this concept of levels to be useful even after all current DCCs are onboarded, as when the CF funds new Programs, they will all have ramp up phases where their data necessarily is less rich than the more mature DCCs.

 Presently, CFDE presently offers two less complex C2M2 variants in addition to the most complex current C2M2 model:
-[Level 0](#level-0) (basic metadata describing a collection of digital files) and [Level 1](#level-1) (which introduces models for core experimental resources like samples and subjects; a rudimentary set of search targets in the form of annotations like the anatomical location of the source for a human tissue sample or taxonomic data describing sample source organisms and study subjects; and basic support for arranging experimental resources into sub-collections based on a hierarchy of projects, studies or other similar subdivisions of research ownership and responsibility).
+[Level 0](#level-0) (basic metadata describing a collection of digital files) and [Level 1](#level-1).
+Level 1 introduces terms for core experimental resources like samples and subjects; a rudimentary set of search targets in the form of annotations like the anatomical location of the source for a human tissue sample or taxonomic data describing sample source organisms and study subjects; and basic support for arranging experimental resources into sub-collections based on a hierarchy of projects, studies or other similar subdivisions of research ownership and responsibility.
 Levels 0 and 1 consist entirely of unprotected metadata terms, and therefore should be achieveable by all DCCs.
 These two levels also are sufficient to support two minimal [Use Cases](https://nih-cfde.github.io/usecases/).
 Using only the metadata from Levels 1 and 2, a [researcher can find datasets from across the Common Fund that contain information about her tissue of interest, assayed using her method of choice](https://nih-cfde.github.io/usecases/use-cases/browse-and-filter.html).
 Similarly, a [staff at the NIH can compare the tissues, species and assay types available across DCCs](https://nih-cfde.github.io/usecases/use-cases/multi-compare-custodian.html).
 More complex Use Cases, such as the [abilty for a researcher to find datasets for patients with a specific disease, in a specific age range](putlinkhere.html) will require DCCs to submit Level 2, protected, metadata terms.
 However, this is limited by our access to protected data, as we cannot legally accept that data until certian security and administraive issues are solved.